ax/apk.sh/README.md

 Decoding an APK is simple as running `./apk.sh decode <apk_name>`

 Rebuilding an APK is simple as running  `./apk.sh build <apk_dir>`

+## apk.sh pull
+`apk.sh pull` pull an APK from a device.
+It supports app bundles/split APKs, which means that split APKs will be joined in a single APK (this is useful for patching).
+If the package is an app bundle/split APK, apk.sh will combine the APKs into a single APK, fixing all public resource identifiers.

 ## apk.sh patch
 `apk.sh patch` patch an APK to load [frida-gadget.so](https://frida.re/docs/gadget/) on start.